sagecodes/intro-to-sql/README.md

 - What is the most expensive item?
 - What is the most popular item?
 - Which customer has spent the most money?
-- What was the largest order?
+- Which cusomer has returned the most?
 - Whats the most popular category?
-- Which cusomer has returned the most?

 ## Keep Learning!!!